Career Map: Automotive Service Technician

 Certification requirements in Ontario

 Automotive Service Technicians must be certified to work in Ontario.
 The legislation that regulates this trade is the Apprenticeship and Certification Act (1998).
 This law states that all Automotive Service Technicians must have a valid Certificate of Qualification or be registered as an apprentice before they can work in Ontario.
 It is illegal to work as an Automotive Service Technician in Ontario without a certificate.
+Certified skilled workers in compulsory trades must be members of the Ontario College of Trades.

 Trade certification is available through Workplace Training Branch Apprenticeship offices of the Ontario Ministry of Training, Colleges and Universities (MTCU).
 To become a certified Automotive Service Technician in Ontario, you must do the following: